How To Do Climate Risk Management

 At each stage, climate risk management is implemented in four phases:

 - Plan for Screening/Assessment – Planning to screen or assess climate risks and opportunities involves reviewing previous assessments (if they exist) and determining the assessment approach.
-Learn more about planning for assessments at the activity level.
+Learn more about planning for assessments at the project and activity levels.

 - Conduct Screening/Assessment – Conducting a climate risk screening / assessment entails assessing risks, determining how to address risks, and planning for adaptive management.
 The assessment also involves consideration of opportunities to build climate resilience.
-Learn more about conducting the climate risk assessment at the activity level.
+Learn more about conducting the climate risk assessment at the project and activity levels.

 - Incorporate Results – Incorporating results of the climate risk screening / assessment refers to integration of CRM into the design of strategies, projects and activities.
 This phase enables design and implementation teams to address and adaptively manage risks.
-Learn more about incorporating results of the assessment at the activity level.
+Learn more about incorporating results of the assessment at the project and activity levels.

 - Implement & Adaptively Manage – This phase entails integration of CRM into implementation plans and monitoring, evaluation and learning processes to ensure climate risks are addressed and adaptively managed.
-Learn more about implementing CRM and adaptively managing climate risks at the activity level.
+Learn more about implementing CRM and adaptively managing climate risks at the project and activity levels.

 Resources, tools and training are available to support your implementation of climate risk management.